NA49 physics results regarding the search for Quark-Gluon Matter |

 Under guidance from recent Lattice QCD results, that predict the transition from deconfined quarks and gluons to the finally observed hadrons to occur at an energy density of about 1 GeV per cubic fermi we now entertain the hypothesis that the initial fireball volume, estimated to reach up to about 3 GeV per cubic fermis, is indeed in a state of partonic matter.
 It expands toward lower energy density and should thus hit the critical QCD point, at which hadrons are to be formed that continue to expand, giving rise to the observed final "blast wave" collective expansion mode.

+In order to recapture the conditions at phase transition we need an observable quantity which is sensitive to this special point in the expansion dynamics of the fireball.
+This point falls in between of the primordially formed state reflected by the Bjorken estimate (which marks the beginning of expansion), and the very end of this expansion phase in collectively ordered velocity fields.
 We now employ the "hadron thermometer" idea.
 Measuring all hadronic production rates, in central Pb+Pb collisions, for pions, kaons, antiprotons etc., up to the doubly strange Xi-hyperon makes use of the large acceptance and the high particle discrimination provided by the NA49 setup.
 The set of the production rates, or their ratios contains essentially one single information - but a very valuable one: the temperature and energy density prevailing at the birth of the hadronic phase.
 This should be very close to the critical values T_c and epsilon_c of the phase transition.
+The figure shows the data and an analysis by F. Becattini of Florence University who employs a thermodynamic model, in the footsteps of R. Hagedorn of CERN.
+The phase space integrated multiplicities of various identified particle species measured by NA49 in central Pb+Pb reactions at 158 GeV per nucleon are compared to a statistical model fit.
+Fitted parameters of the model are the temperature T, the baryochemical potential, the strangeness suppression parameter and the fireball volume V. |

-See also the CERN Courier article of 39/9/5 for more information
+See also the CERN Courier article of 39/9/5 for more information |

 We obtain T = 176 (pm 10) MeV corresponding to epsilon = 1.1 (pm 0.2) GeV per cubic fermi.
 These are, thus, our results concerning the critical parameters, and the outcome agrees with the prediction of lattice QCD.
 The parton-hadron phase transition is thus located.